blueapple1120/replicate-connector-for-kafka/docs/source_connector.rst

 .. note::
     This default configuration is run on a single server with local Zookeeper, Kafka, Schema Registry and REST Proxy services.

 As an alternative, for ease of use, these commands can be wrapped in a script and then invoked to start the processes.
-Name and save this script to a location of your choice, being sure to set CONFLUENT_HOME correctly within it:
+Name and save this script to a location of your choice, being sure to set CONFLUENT_HOME correctly within it.
+Note that version 3.3.0 of the Confluent Platform now comes with a `CLI utility <http://docs.confluent.io/current/quickstart.html#clihelp>'_ in order to simplify service startup and management, and this is worth exploring as an alternative when running versions > 3.3.0.

 .. sourcecode:: bash